ecosur-infonomia/dspace-affiliation-ingestor/README.md

-AffiliatingIngester
+Ecosur Custom Ingesters
 ===========================

-An ingester for dspace that affiliates a given item with a sequence of collections.
+Custom ingesters for dspace that affiliates a given item with a sequence of collections and adds custom metadata (defined within DSpace) to the Item being deposited.

 In order to use this Ingester, please do the following: